feross/SpoofMAC/README.md

 ## Usage

-SpoofMAC installs a command-line script called `spoof-mac`.
-You can always see up-to-date usage instructions by typing `spoof-mac --help`.
+SpoofMAC installs a command-line script called `spoof-mac.py`.
+You can always see up-to-date usage instructions by typing `spoof-mac.py --help`.

 ### Examples